Shinsetsu Samurai Spirits Bushidō Retsuden

 (Note: Also known as Samurai Shodown RPG and Samurai Spirits: True Legends of Furious Bushido RPG.) is a 1997 role-playing video game developed and published by SNK for the Neo Geo CD.
 It is a spin-off of the Samurai Shodown series.
-It retells the events of Samurai Shodown and Samurai Shodown II in greater detail.
+The game retells the events of Samurai Shodown and Samurai Shodown II in greater detail.
 The game was never released outside Japan.
 It was ported to the Sega Saturn and PlayStation.

 The game is very similar to most console RPGs such as Dragon Quest and Final Fantasy.

 The game received mixed reviews.
 It was praised for its graphics and detailed animation, but criticized for its long load times.

 Gameplay

 A battle scene with Haohmaru facing two enemies.
 In this given moment, the player must choose a command for Haohmaru to perform.

 The basic setup of the game is very similar to most console RPGs, such as Final Fantasy.
 The characters roam an overworld, enter towns and dungeons, and get into battles, which occur on a separate screen.
 The menu options enable equipping of armor and accessories, as well as use of items.

 At the outset, the player is given the option to choose from six characters to be the "main" character of the story: Haohmaru, Nakoruru, Ukyo Tachibana, Genjuro Kibagami, Cham Cham, and Galford.
 D. Weller.
 The basic outline of the plot does not diverge greatly for any of them, but each has different dialogue ingame, and each also has unique special scenes which go into greater detail about the character.
 In addition, to better adjust to character continuity, certain stories are modified slightly based on the selected chapter.
 Over the course of the game, two other characters can also join the party (unless the hero is Genjuro, who only gains a partner in his second story).
 In addition, the second chapter also introduces a new character, Shippuu no Reon (疾風の鈴音), whose name translates roughly to "The Ringing of the Gale Winds."
 All characters from the first two Samurai Shodown games make an appearance, either as a temporary helper, plot device, or enemy.

 Combat includes an option to input the joystick motions for the various special moves manually, as in the arcade games, rather than simply selecting the moves from a list.

 While armor and accessories can be bought and equipped, each character has the same weapon throughout the game.
 Characters can visit blacksmiths to temper and strengthen their weapons.
 These smiths can also infuse the weapons with one of the game's various elements, which make the weapon's normal strikes and select special moves more effective against certain enemies.